TheOnceAndFutureSmalltalker/lidar_obstacle_detection/README.md

-# Lidar Obstacle Detection
+# LiDAR Obstacle Detection

-This project is an example of filtering, segmenting, clustering, and viewing lidar data taken from a self-driving car.
+This project is an example of filtering, segmenting, clustering, and viewing LiDAR data taken from a self-driving ego car.

 <img src="media/ObstacleDetectionFPS.gif" width="700" height="400" />